Lord of the Rings (board game): Expansion packs

-Three expansions currently were published.
-The Friends & Foes expansion added scenario boards for Bree and Isengard, a deck with 30 foes (such as barrow-wights and wargs), and enabled players to assume the role of Strider, Saruman, or the Mirkwood spiders.
+Multiple expansions currently were published.
+The Friends & Foes (2001) expansion added scenario boards for Bree and Isengard, a deck with 30 foes (such as barrow-wights and wargs), and enabled players to assume the role of Strider, Saruman, or the Mirkwood spiders.

-The Sauron expansion enabled one player to take the role of Sauron and play against all others, and the Battlefields expansion added six additional battlefields and five more members of the Fellowship.
+The Sauron expansion was released in 2002, and the Battlefields was released in 2007.
+The Sauron expansion enabled one player to take the role of Sauron and play against all others.
+The Battlefields expansion added six additional battlefields and five more members of the Fellowship.

-Limited Edition
+Special editions

-The game was also released in a "Limited Edition" version, limited to 250 German and 500 English copies.
-The set features a box signed by game designer Knizia and illustrator Howe, as well as an art print limited to 750 copies, created and signed by Howe.
-The game board and pieces are identical to the standard version, with the exception of pewter hobbit character pieces and a 22-kt. gold One Ring.
-List price for this version was approximately $300 US.
+In 2001, the game was also released as a "Limited Edition" version, limited to 750 copies.
+The set features a box signed by game designer Knizia and illustrator Howe, as well as an art print limited created and signed by Howe.
+It also included pewter Hobbit character pieces and a 22-kt. gold One Ring.

+In 2020, an "Anniversary Edition" (LTR20) was released for the game's 20th anniversary.
+This edition includes the "design elements from the previous edition, and comes with a set of newly sculptured miniatures, markers, tokens, and dice".